zhichen9/zhichen9.github.io/_pages/miscellaneous.md

   🌍 Travel Gallery
 </h1>
 <p style="text-align:center;color:#555;margin:0 0 18px;">
+  Welcome to my gallery!
+Here are a few snapshots from my academic life and personal journey.
   A collection of travel memories — each place tells a story of moments, light, and time.
 </p>